 Tips to control the attrition rate

 The hiring process is the most crucial and important.
 If this goes right everything will follow right.
 I started hiring people.
 But this time I was being more choosy.

 I looked for particular skills, soft skills that the job required.
 The employees were chosen after a lot of consideration of all the skills and work ethics.

 All the employees including the old and new were given training programs according to the skills required.
 Though it was a timely affair.
 I invested in such training programs.
 So that they have the required skills for the effective completion of the job.

 We sent new employees for orientation programs.
 Since training programs keep employees and organization ahead of time.

-After all, the enhanced capabilities through training program lead to the productivity of the organization.
+After all, the enhanced capabilities through training programs lead to the productivity of the organization.
 So we gave them tough challenges to work upon.

-9. Employee appreciation: Employees were appreciated on a regular basis on their performance level.
+Employees were appreciated regularly on their performance level.
 We revised payment according to their performances.

 In conclusion, I made these changes or new rules to control the attrition rate in my organization.
 I was able to create and retain a talented, satisfied workforce.

-The organization should take early signs seriously and should work towards lower attrition rates.
+The organization should take early signs seriously and should work to control attrition rates.
 The lower attrition rate means high employee satisfaction and happiness.
 That’s all that matters at the end!